 The classic Inca trail ranges in altitude from about 9,000 ft. to almost 14,000 ft.
 (3,000-4,800m) and the highest campsite is at 12,600 ft (3,850 m).
 Everyone is affected by altitude differently, so the best way to know how your body handles altitude is to hike at similar altitudes before your trip.
 Then, upon arriving to Cusco, spend several days acclimatizing.
 To acclimatize gradually, spend a few days in the Sacred Valley and then Cusco.
 Stay well hydrated and consider taking hikes up to ruins like Sacsayhuaman, Pisac and Ollantaytambo before starting the Inca Trail hike.

 Be prepared for cold and heat, sun and rain.
 Our Inca Trail FAQ details what you should bring

 and more.
 Here's a day-by-day account

-with any questions or concerns you have.
+with any questions or concerns you have about best preparing for the Inca Trail.
 We'd love to help.